hash283/ClickTech/README.md

 # ClickTech: An E-Commerce Platform

-> THis is a MERN Stack E-Commerce Website including various features such as product listings, shopping cart functionality, user authentication, payment integration, and more
+> This is a MERN (MongoDb, ExpressJs, ReactJs, Nodejs) Stack E-Commerce Website including various features such as product listings, shopping cart functionality, user authentication, payment integration, and more

 <!-- toc -->